 - Sigma Pi- Violation: Multiple (Alcohol.
 Drug & New Member)- Status: Revocation of Recognition

-Chapters that are no longer recognized by The College of New Jersey:
+Chapters that not currently recognized by The College of New Jersey:

 - Sigma Pi